 U.S. taxation for holders of PFICs

-US individuals and US corporations that own shares of such a company either directly or through a partnership estate or trust are subject to the PFIC rules.
+Shareholder US individuals and corporations of such a company directly/through a partnership estate/trust are subject to the PFIC rules.

 A U.S person who owns shares of a PFIC can elect to treat the PFIC as a qualified electing fund or a quit (mark to market) under a quest election.